Create solutions and projects

 Show the list of templates for the programming language you want to use by choosing the triangle next to the language name, and then choose a project type.

-The following example shows the project templates available for Visual C# web projects.
+The following example shows the project templates available for Visual C# .NET Core projects.

 Enter a name for the new project in the Name box.
 You can choose to save the project in the default location on your system, or choose the Browse button to find another location.